How To Write a CV: Tips, Tools, & Examples for 2024

 4. Build your base: If you're planning on creating a base CV, you'd then put all of this information into a CV builder, doc, or CV template.

-• If you're just starting out, pivoting careers, or working in an industry where tools and software are a focus, a skills-based CV might be appropriate, as the Skills section sits just above your Career Experience section.
+If you're just starting out, pivoting careers, or working in an industry where tools and software are a focus, a skills-based CV might be appropriate.
+In a skills-based CV, the skills section is organized just above your Career or Work Experience section.

 Your CV presentation goes beyond content.
 The look, feel, and readability shape a first impression.
-As you make it, you need to consider elements like spacing, font, margins, and more.
-Traditionally CVs are also two columns, so planning for this is a must.
+As you create a CV, you need to consider elements like spacing, font, margins, and more.
+Traditionally CVs are often two columns, so planning for this is a must.

-If you're using a CV builder, a lot of these pieces are considered and customizable after you've input your details—saving time and skipping manual work.
+If you're using a CV builder or customizable Resume Builder, a lot of these pieces are considered and customizable after you've input your details—saving time and skipping manual work.
 But if you're building a CV outside of a streamlined builder, here are some tips:

 1. Use a template: Free CV templates help maintain a consistent format and make your CV visually appealing right from the start.